ChengGuo2000/ChengGuo2000.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a computer science PhD student at CWRU.
-My research interests lie in causal inference, model interpretability, and concept learning.
+My research focuses on large multimodal models, aiming to improve inference efficiency.

 I obtained my master’s degree in Computer Science at UCSD, where I research improving the explainability and reliability of LLMs.
 I initiated a project to develop a text benchmark dataset for LLM interpretability and causal inference with the help of <a href = "https://www.amirfeder.com/">Dr. Amir Feder</a> at Columbia University.